Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 Comparison of recording methods

-medium Admission route Onset of effect Length of time Nature of the effect
+medium Admission route Onset of effect Length of time character

 Fat (butter/oil) Stomach → Liver 30–120 min 6–12 h Deep, physical, strong